Ultimate Guide To Nepal

 Nepali Culture is diverse and rich.

-While politics has dominated much of Nepal’s history, we can’t leave out Nepali culture that has preserved and continued the Nepalese legacy.
+While politics has dominated much of Nepal’s history, we can’t ignore Nepali culture, which has preserved and continued the Nepalese legacy.
 The nation boasts a diverse culture encompassing multiple ethnic groups, communities, tribes, and minorities.

 Each group has its language, traditions, festivals, dances, and music.
-Aside from the official Nepali language, there are over 120 languages spoken in the country.
-Most languages are Maithili, Tamang, Tharu, Bhojpuri, Newari, and Magar.
+In addition to the official Nepali language, over 120 other languages are spoken in the country.
+Maithili, Tamang, Tharu, Bhojpuri, Newari, and Magar are the most common languages.
 The Rai community alone has over 20 languages.

-It might take some time for visitors to get used to Nepali culture.
+It might take visitors some time to get used to Nepali culture.
 Nonetheless, they can enjoy many festivals and celebrations and experience diverse lifestyles.

 Nepali Arts and Architecture